 What is the legacy of your cultural heritage in Texas?
 Is there really strength in diversity or is it just a buzz word?
 Why do Texans take themselves so seriously?

 The museum answers these, and many other questions.
 Visitors to the museum will learn the stories of immigrants from around the globe who settled in Texas and contributed to what is today the 15th largest economy in the world.

-Located in HemisFair Park, steps from the Henry B. Gonzalez Convention Center and the Tower of the Americas, and only a short walk from The Alamo and the Riverwalk, the museum is a popular destination for tourists, residents, students, researchers, history buffs, and shopping enthusiasts.
+Located at Hemisfair, steps from the Henry B. Gonzalez Convention Center and the Tower of the Americas, and only a short walk from The Alamo and the Riverwalk, the museum is a popular destination for tourists, residents, students, researchers, history buffs, and shopping enthusiasts.
 The museum is family-friendly, and includes many hands-on elements for children.

 The Institute of Texan Cultures gives voice to the experiences of people from across the globe who call Texas home, providing insight into the past, present and future.

 The museum is a component of The University of Texas at San Antonio.
 It plays a role in the university’s community engagement initiatives by developing quality, accessible resources for educators and lifelong learners on topics of cultural heritage.
 It strives to develop a rich and vibrant culture in the arts and humanities that will expand the community’s awareness and appreciation of Texas through an engaging series of exhibits, programs, and special events.

 The Institute of Texan Cultures is located in downtown San Antonio on the UTSA Hemisfair Campus, a short walk from the Alamo and the River Walk.
 The 182,000-square-foot complex features 65,000 square feet of exhibits and displays that tell the stories of Texans.